• Home

 1. Bushwalking

 Other walking trails on Maggie Island include Hawkings Point Lookout and from bay to bay, by the water and over the hills.
-Visit this site for all the best bushwalks and you can pick up an information sheet once you arrive on the island.
+Check out my blog post for my favourite Magnetic Island walks.

 Picnic Bay